with Liz Baessler

 What is Bladderpod?

 Bladderpod (Peritoma arborea, formerly Cleome isomeris and Isomeris arborea) is a multi-branched shrub with corky bark and smooth twigs.
-The evergreen plant can grow 2 to 7 feet (.61 to 1.8 m) in height.
+The evergreen plant can grow 2 to 7 feet (61 cm. to 2 m.) in height.
 The plant has several other common names, among them bladderpod spider flower, California cleome, and burro-fat.

 The leaves are compound and divided into three leaflets.
 Some say that bruising the leaves releases a strong pleasant scent while others call the odor vile.
 The plant has been lumped into the Cleome family and does have decorative yellow blooms that are similar to cleome plants.
 The flowers are very attractive to pollinators, including native and introduced bees.